-A: If you are using your ladder rack for light-duty functions like carrying pipes, you need lightweight ladder racks of barely 500 pounds.
+If you are using your ladder rack for light-duty functions like carrying pipes, you need lightweight ladder racks that can hold up to 500 pounds.
 However, for heavy-duty use, you need ladder racks capable with a load of 1,200 pounds.

 Q: Should I choose a custom model or a universal ladder rack?

-Our budget-friendly option is the MaxxHaul 70233 Heavy Duty Ladder Rack.
+Our best value pick is the budget-friendly, side-mounted MaxxHaul 70233 Heavy Duty Ladder Rack.